 Version 2.4 ↑ Back to top

-2.4 is a maintenance and architecture release and as such, no features are planned for this release.
+2.4 is a maintenance and architecture release and as such, no features were released as part of this version.
 Some of the notable changes include:

 - Moving failed payment retry data out of the posts and post meta tables and into a custom table.

 - Subscriptions now requires WooCommerce versions above 3.0 to be installed on the site.